HosseinDvz/Java/FuzzyController/README.md

 # Fuzzy Logic Level Control of a Cylindrical Water Tank
 ## Problem Definition

 &nbsp;&nbsp; Consider a cylindrical water tank.
-Water enters the tank from the top at a rate proportional to the voltage, V, applied to the pump.
-The water leaves through an opening in the tank base at a rate that is proportional to the square root of the water height, H, in the tank.
+Water enters the tank from the top at a rate proportional to the voltage, (V), applied to the pump.
+The water leaves through an opening in the tank base, at a rate that is proportional to the square root of the water height, (H), in the tank.
 The presence of the square root in the water flow rate results in a nonlinear plant.<br/>

 <p align="center"><img src = "images/WaterTank.jpg"><br/>

  The differential equation for the tank is given by: <br/>
  <p align="center"><img src = "images/DifferentialEqu.jpg"><br/>

- where R is the radius of the tank, H is actual water height in the tank, V is the voltage applied to the pump, a (in m^2 per minute) is a constant related to the flow rate out of the tank and b (in m^3 per minute per volt) is a constant related to the flow rate into the tank.
-The goal is to design a fuzzy logic controller for the pump so that the water level is always at the desired level.<br/>
+ where (R) is the radius of the tank, (H) is actual water height in the tank, (V) is the voltage applied to the pump, a (in m^2 per minute) is a constant related to the flow rate out of the tank and b (in m^3 per minute per volt) is a constant related to the flow rate into the tank.
+The goal is to design a fuzzy logic controller for the pump, so that the water level is always at the desired level.<br/>
-I am going to simulate my design in these two condition:<br/>
+I am going to simulate my design for these two condition:<br/>
  - **a**: R = 5m, V(max) = 48 volts, a = 0.1, b = 0.01 , Desired Height: *will be given by the user*
  - **b**: R = 5m, V(max) = 48 volts, b = 0.01, Desired Height: *will be given by the user*, a = 0.1 when t(time) <= 20 and a = 0.2 when t > 20<br/>
 ## Solution